 The majority of the letters are from Amy to her partner Hans Arregger, but the collection does also include letters to Amy from her father at Andrew Johnson Knudtzon Ltd. There are also letters to Amy from Vernon Wood of William Charles Crocker and Company, Solicitors, of London offering her a job with the typing staff at three pounds per week, saying that when she had acquired the relevant legal "atmosphere", she would be found a job which was "more congenial employment."

 The letters were digitised and for some years were available to view via the History to Herstory website at Huddersfield University.
-Now the site is no longer in operation we have created 5 volumes of the letters, the first of which is available to read from 5 January 2021 to commemorate the 80th anniversary of Amy’s tragic death.
-The remaining four volumes will become available at two-weekly intervals following 5 January 2021.
+Now the site is no longer in operation we have created six volumes of the letters, which you can download below.

 Part I: 5 March 1922-25 May 1925 (PDF, 83MB)

 Part II: 27 May 1925-Spring 1926 (PDF, 66MB)

 Part III: Summer 1926-1 April 1927 (PDF, 77MB)

 Part IV: 1 April 1927-Whitsun 1927 (PDF, 69MB)